-Vaccination during pregnancy may provide infants protection against the coronavirus, CDC study finds
+Vaccination during pregnancy may provide infants protection against coronavirus, CDC study finds

 But despite repeated calls from health experts, pregnant people lag behind other demographic groups in getting vaccinated.
 Only a little more than 42 percent of pregnant people ages 18 to 49 were fully vaccinated as of Jan.
 15, according to CDC data.

 Pregnancy and parenting apps and discussion forums have become a hot spot for vaccine misinformation.
-Fearmongering and widespread falsehoods linking infertility and pregnancy complications to coronavirus vaccines have deterred many from getting shots.
+Fearmongering and widespread falsehoods linking infertility and pregnancy complications to coronavirus vaccines have deterred many from getting the shots.

 While further research on the best timing is needed, Meaney-Delman said that, given the risks covid-19 poses, “as soon as a pregnant woman is willing to be vaccinated, we recommend that she go ahead and do so.”